mlocati/ocsp/README.md

 # Online Certificate Status Protocol PHP Library

-This repository contains a PHP library that helps you checking if HTTP certificates are revoked, by using the Online Certificate Status Protocol (OCSP).
+This repository contains a PHP library that helps you checking if HTTPS certificates are revoked, by using the Online Certificate Status Protocol (OCSP).

+This library doesn't require `exec` calls to system utilities like OpenSSL: it's a pure PHP library.

 This library doesn't include any network-related helpers: you have to use your own transport libraries (cURL, Zend HTTP, Guzzle or whatever).